kurtosis-tech/web3-tools/README.md

 ### Ephemery

-You can use `ephemery.star` in your won Stalrark Package as follows
+You can use `ephemery.star` in your own Starlark Package as follows

 ```py
 #  this is a workaround while we enable "--rpc.allow-unprotected-txs" in geth